lul29/Phys212/eddy-currents.md

 ### Eddy current.

-We do not have the tools to analyze this quantitatively but the idea
+We do not have the tools to analyze this quantitatively but the idea is you can create "whirlpools" of current in sheet of metal.
+This current loops create their own magnetic forces.
+I illustrate this effect here with superconductors.

-superconductor

 [ciscode|rev=1|tool=elmsmedia|item=4931|entity_type=node|render=display_mode|display_mode=mediavideo]

 ### Magnetic Flux.
+The last part of this week is on magnetic flux.
+This is very analogous to the notion of electric flux.
+Next week, the idea of magnetic flux will allow us to study Faraday's law.